Webster Vienna Private University: Academic departments & programs

 All classes are held in English.

+Reputation

+Webster Vienna Private University has achieved rankings of #5204 according to "unirank" and #6305 as per "EduRank".

 People

 Students

 The student body consists of over 500 students from 70 countries.
 About 20% of the student population comes from the local Austrian community and 10% from the United States.

 The campus has various student organizations including a Student Government Association, a Delta Mu Delta chapter, and a debate team in addition to numerous sports and academic clubs.
 Students are also encouraged to establish their own student organizations if they would like to participate in a special interest group which hasn't already been organized.
 To facilitate these student initiatives as well as many others, The WebsterLEADS program offers guidance and resources to further develop students' leadership skills and ideas.

 Faculty

 The university hosts over 100 adjunct professors, research professors and teaching faculty from over 40 countries covering five continents.

 Alumni

 The Webster alumni network includes over 180,000 alumni worldwide and nearly 3,000 alumni graduated from the Webster Vienna campus.
 Notable alumni include Gernot Mittendorfer, CFO Erste Bank, Peter Harold, CEO of Hypo Noe Group and South Korean Film-Director, Juhn Jai-hong.